Steamboy: Plot

-In 1863, where an alternate nineteenth century Europe has made tremendous strides in steam-powered technologies, scientist Lloyd Steam and his son, Edward "Eddy" Steam, have succeeded in discovering a pure mineral water in Iceland which they believe can be harnessed as a nearly unlimited power source for steam engines.
-An experiment in Russian Alaska goes terribly wrong, with Eddy being engulfed in freezing gases, but results in the creation of a spherical device.
-Three years later, Lloyd sends the device, along with its schematics, to his grandson (and Eddy's son), James Ray Steam, who works as a maintenance boy in Manchester, England, along with instructions to guard it.
-Members of "The O'Hara Foundation" arrive and attempt to steal the sphere, but Lloyd appears, stating that the device killed Eddy and bids Ray to flee and deliver the device to Robert Stephenson.
-After fleeing the O'Hara agents on his personal steam-powered monowheel, Ray briefly meets Stephenson on a train headed into Manchester, but Ray, along with the device, are captured by O'Hara agents in a dirigible.
+In 1863, where an alternate nineteenth-century Europe has made tremendous strides in steam-powered technologies, scientist Lloyd Steam and his son, Edward "Eddy" Steam, discover a pure mineral water in Iceland which they believe can be harnessed as an unlimited power source for steam engines.
+An experiment in Russian Alaska goes wrong, with Eddy being engulfed in freezing gases, but results in the creation of a spherical device.
+Three years later, Lloyd sends the device and its schematics to Eddy's son James Ray Steam, who works as a maintenance boy in Manchester, England, along with instructions to guard it.
+Members of the O'Hara Foundation arrive and attempt to steal the sphere, but Lloyd appears, stating that the device killed Eddy and bids Ray to flee and deliver the device to Robert Stephenson.
+After fleeing the O'Hara agents on his monowheel, Ray briefly meets Stephenson on a train headed into Manchester, but Ray, along with the device, are captured by O'Hara agents.

 Ray is taken to London, where preparations are being made for the 1866 Great Exhibition, and meets Scarlett O'Hara St Johns, the spoiled granddaughter of the Foundation's head chairman, Charles O'Hara St Johns.
-He also discovers Eddy, alive but severely scarred and mechanized from his injuries in Alaska, working with O'Hara on the "Steam Castle"; an elaborate facility entirely powered by three devices called "Steam Balls", one of which was the device sent to Ray.
-The latter is enamored both by the castle, and his father's vision of using it to enlighten mankind, and volunteers to help complete the project.
-He also begins developing a love/hate friendship with Scarlett, who seems to be attracted to him.
-Ray encounters Lloyd again, who was captured by O'Hara's henchmen, but has escaped from his cell and is attempting to sabotage the castle, revealing that the Foundation's true intentions for the exhibition is to sell weapons of war.
-Lloyd shows Ray a hidden armory filled with massive steam-powered war machines built by Eddy, and Ray struggles with the moral dichotomy of being a scientist — of how to contribute to the world without giving into vanity, leaving him conflicted as to whether to side with Lloyd or Edward, who themselves have become estranged.
+He also discovers Eddy, alive but converted into a cyborg.
+Eddy has been working with O'Hara on the Steam Castle, an elaborate facility powered by three Steam Balls, one of which was the device sent to Ray.
+Ray is enamored by the castle and his father's vision of using it to enlighten mankind, and volunteers to help complete the project.
+He also develops a love/hate friendship with Scarlett, who seems to be attracted to him.
+Ray encounters Lloyd again, who was captured by O'Hara's henchmen, but has escaped from his cell and is attempting to sabotage the castle, revealing that the Foundation's true intention for the exhibition is to sell weapons of war.
+Lloyd shows Ray a hidden armory filled with steam-powered war machines built by Eddy, and Ray struggles with the moral dichotomy of being a scientist — of how to contribute to the world without giving into vanity, leaving him conflicted as to whether to side with Lloyd or Edward, who themselves have become estranged.